tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 Open the slides and introduce data cleaning by covering these points:

 * Data cleaning is critical to financial analytics.
-Data quality issues comprise the integrity, or "health," of a data set, which, in turn, creates a need for data cleaning.
+Data quality issues comprise the integrity, or "health," of a dataset, which, in turn, creates a need for data cleaning.

 * The goal of data cleaning is to keep the "plumbing" of data pipelines clean and in working condition so that analytics can run smoothly.